 How Long to Grill Hot Dogs: Temperature, Time, and How Often to Turn

 There is simply nothing more satisfying than biting into a juicy grilled hot dog on a summer day.
-Hot dogs are as much a part of July 4th and Memorial Day celebrations, summer vacation, and neighborhood parties as sunglasses and lemonade.
+Hot dogs are as much a part of July 4th and Memorial Day celebrations, summer vacation, and neighborhood parties as sunglasses and lemonade!

 Read our hot dog grilling tips to take your backyard grilling game to the next level this season.

-Ideal Temperature for Hot Dogs
+What’s the Ideal Temperature for Grilling Hot Dogs?

 You can find your grill’s hot spots with the time-tested toast technique: Simply heat your grill to medium and cover its surface in slices of bread.
 As the bread toasts, you will be able to see which parts of your grill tend to run the hottest (the very dark or burnt slices), and which parts are cooler and ideal for hot dogs (the light brown slices).
+You can use the toasted bread for sandwiches, and as for anything that’s too charred – break it up into bits and sprinkle it in your yard or neighborhood for the birds!

 How Long Should You Cook Hot Dogs?

 Hot dogs are done grilling in a matter of minutes.
-It generally takes no longer than 10 minutes for a hot dog to heat through, and may take less than five.
+It generally takes no longer than 10 minutes for a hot dog to heat through, and it may take less than five.

 The leaner your hot dogs, the less grill time they require.
 Most standard-sized beef franks need between four and eight minutes on the grill.
 Some people choose to keep their hot dogs on the grill for only a couple of minutes before moving them up to a warming rack to continue heating.